abdullahalsehaim/Trim-Chess-Club/README.md

 Included on this page is an introduction to the club, some of the accolades the club has achieved, a current ranking of the top members, a form to join the club and a contact section.

+A live link of the deployed website can be found [here](https://abdullahalsehaim.github.io/Trim-Chess-Club/)

 ![Screenshot of the website on a range of devices](assets/images/all_devices_mockup.png)

 ### User Stories